9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 The bot moves up, right, left, and down.
 The bot paints.
 ```
-3) Trace the movement of the Bot and color in anything it paints.
+3) Trace the movement of the Bot.
+Color in anything it paints.
 5)
 I arrived at my answer by:
 ```